PuEnjoy/Learn-Assembly-FU/lecture00.md

 # What is Assembler Language?
-You are most likely already familiar with some form of a higher level programming language like Python, Java or even C. They offer a high level of abstraction, offer a lot of functionality with many predefined functions and work on almost any system and regardless of hardware.
-This is great but in reality our computers do not understand these languages natively.
-The only language they can speak is maschine language:
+You are most likely already familiar with a higher-level programming language like Python, Java, or even C. These languages offer a high level of abstraction, provide extensive functionality with many predefined functions, and can run on almost any system regardless of hardware.
+However, computers do not understand these languages natively.
+The only language they truly understand is machine language, which looks like this:
 ```asm
 00000FFF  00B801000000
 00001005  BF01000000